BrunoNardozi/Banner_Maker/README.md

 This is a simple python project created with the aim of streamlinning the process of adding information banners to real state photos.

-It's composed by 3 blocks of code:
+It's composed by 3 blocks of code.

-Excel Reader: reads and prepares the information to be inserted on the banners from an excel file Image Maker: takes the information from the excel and creates a new image with the banners Folder Processor: takes a mother folder and creates a copy with bannered photos inside
+Excel Reader: reads and prepares the information to be inserted on the banners from an excel file

+Image Maker: takes the information from the excel and creates a new image with the banners

+Folder Processor: takes a mother folder and creates a copy with bannered photos inside

 How to use: